What is my holiday entitlement?

 Following publication by The Employment Appeal Tribunal (EAT) of their decision in Lock v British Gas, it was confirmed that holiday pay should be calculated to include all elements of normal remuneration for certain workers.
 Previously, some workers who relied on commission and overtime would lose a significant amount of money when taking annual leave that they are entitled to.
 Employers now have to take into consideration regular overtime and commission payments when calculating holiday pay.
 Holiday pay should include the following:

 - Contractual, results-based commission (for other types of commission, the law is still unclear),

 - Non-guaranteed, compulsory overtime if this is regularly worked (irregular overtime is still unclear),

 - Possibly performance bonuses (discretionary bonuses probably not; contractual bonuses probably yes),

 - Possibly some allowances (e.g. travel allowances, travelling time payments, standby and on-call allowances too, that form part of ‘normal remuneration’).

-As a part time worker, you are entitled to a minimum of 5.6 weeks of paid holiday a year, however, this is calculated on a pro-rata basis.
-For example, for a 3 day working week, your holiday days would be calculated my multiplying 5.6 by 3, which means you would have 16.8 days of paid annual leave.
+As a part-time worker, you are entitled to a minimum of 5.6 weeks of paid holiday a year.
+However, this is calculated on a pro-rata basis.
+For example, for a 3-day working week, your holiday days would be calculated by multiplying 5.6 by 3.
+This means you would have 16.8 days of paid annual leave.

-What notice needs to be given before taking holidays?
+What notice do I need to give to my employer before taking holidays?

-This depends on what is laid out in your contract of employment, however, in general, you need to give twice the amount of notice for the amount of holiday you wish to take.
+This depends on what is laid out in your contract of employment.
+But the general rule is that you need to give twice the amount of notice for the amount of holiday you wish to take.
 For example, 2 weeks of notice is required for 1 week of annual leave, or 2 days of notice to take 1 day off.

 Can my employer refuse my holiday request?